-Laboratories where potentially hazardous chemicals or agents are used shall have negative air pressurization relative to surrounding space, and HVAC systems shall be designed to provide 6-10 air changes per hour, depending on use of laboratory space.
+Laboratories where potentially hazardous chemicals or agents are used and/or stored shall have negative air pressurization relative to surrounding space, and HVAC systems shall be designed to provide 6-10 air changes per hour, depending on use of laboratory space.
+2. Unoccupied air exchange rate